gamesbook/pyprototypr/docs/index.md

 useful information and build on each other.

 1. *[Overview](overview.md)* -
-    a brief introduction of the purpose and rationale of the program
+    a brief introduction of the purpose and rationale of **pyprototypr**
 2. *[Setting Up](setting_up.md)* -
     how to get **pyprototypr** working on your computer
 3. *[Basic Concepts](basic_concepts.md)* -